Plan a Project: Stage 3 Estimate effort and schedule

 At this point the end date can only be achieved if sufficient resource is available.
 That is why it is only a possible end date.
 This will become clearer in stage 4 when we allocate resources to our plan.

-- Tasks without predecessors or successors (tasks that don't link to any other tasks).
+Now you have entered tasks, logic and effort into your project plan go through and look out for the following:- Abandoned Tasks - tasks without predecessors or successors (tasks that don't link to any other tasks).

 - Start or finish dates that have been manually entered.
 In MS Project these will show up as constraints.
 It is important to avoid fixing start and end dates because it prevents the accurate calculation of the Critical Path.